Hookah: Effects of secondhand exposure to hookah smoke

 Secondhand smoke from hookahs contains significant amounts of carbon monoxide, aldehydes, PAHs, ultrafine particles, and respirable particulate matter (particles small enough to enter the lungs).
 Studies have found that concentrations of particulate matter in the air of hookah bars were in the unhealthy to hazardous range according to the U.S. Environmental Protection Agency standards.
 The air in hookah bars also contains significant amounts of toxic chemicals, including aromatic hydrocarbons, carbon monoxide, nicotine, and trace metals.
 The concentrations in the air of all these toxic substances are greater than for cigarettes (for the same number of smokers per hour).
 During a typical one-hour hookah session, a user expels into the air 2-10 times the amount of cancer-causing chemicals and other harmful chemicals compared to a cigarette smoker.
-No studies have examined the long-term health effects of exposure to secondhand hookah smoke, but short term effects may include experience respiratory symptoms such as wheezing, nasal congestion, and chronic cough.
+No studies have examined the long-term health effects of exposure to secondhand hookah smoke, but short term effects may include respiratory symptoms such as wheezing, nasal congestion, and chronic cough.